project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/96-pierre-weill-on-selling-2b-euro-a-year-of-animal-protein-as-anti-inflammatory-food.md

 ---
-title: 96 Pierre Weill on selling 2b euro a year of animal protein as anti inflammatory food
+title: 96 Pierre Weill On Selling 2b Euro A Year Of Animal Protein As Anti Inflammatory Food
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-11-17)